ArthurNavex/Boletim-Escolar/README.md

   *Ver nota final do Aluno

 Como executar:
-  *É nescessario ter o SDK do .Net no computador
+  *É necessário ter o SDK do .Net no computador
   1 - no terminal va até a pasta do projeto
   2 - compile e execute